POETSII/tinsel/README.md

 // Trigger to start application execution void HostLink::go();

+// Set address for remote memory access to given board via given core
+// (This address is auto-incremented on loads and stores) void setAddr(uint32_t meshX, uint32_t meshY,
+             uint32_t coreId, uint32_t addr);

+// Store words to remote memory on given board via given core void store(uint32_t meshX, uint32_t meshY,
+           uint32_t coreId, uint32_t numWords, uint32_t* data);
 ```

 The format of the code and data files is *verilog hex format*, which
 is easily produced using standard RISC-V compiler tools.

-As soon as the `go()` method is invoked, the boot loader activates all
+Once the `go()` method is invoked, the boot loader activates all
 threads on all cores and calls the application's `main()` function.
 When the application is running (and hence the boot loader is not
 running) HostLink methods that communicate with the boot loader should
 not be called.
 When the application returns from `main()`, all but
-one thread on each core are killed, and the remaining threads reenter
+one thread on each core are killed and the remaining threads reenter
 the boot loader.
 Although it may be tempting to boot a second
 application at this stage, without calling `HostLink::reset()`, we do
 not recommend it because leftover state from the first application may